Acacia1986/JenkinsFile/Readme.md

 **JMeter Scripts**

-1.Need to make sure any DataSet in jmx file will use relative path
+1.Need to make sure any DataSet in jmx file will use relative path123